Nominations sought for prestigious research award

 The Kilgour Research Award recognizes research relevant to the development of information technologies, in particular research that shows promise of having a positive and substantive impact on any aspect of the publication, storage, retrieval and dissemination of information or how information and data are manipulated and managed.
-The Kilgour award consists of $2,000 cash, an award citation and an expense-paid trip (airfare and two nights lodging) to the ALA Annual Conference.
+The Kilgour award consists of $2,000 cash, an award citation and an expense paid trip to the ALA Annual Conference (airfare and two nights lodging).

 Currently-serving officers and elected officials of LITA, members of the Kilgour Award Committee and OCLC employees and their immediate family members are ineligible.

-The Kilgour Research Award will be presented at the LITA President’s Program on June 29 during the 2015 ALA Annual Conference in San Francisco.
+The 2012 Kilgour award will be presented at the LITA President’s Program on June 24th during the 2012 ALA Annual Conference in Anaheim.